atanasormanow/chat-system/README.md

-# chat-system
-A basic chat system in nodejs
+A basic chat system in nodejs, using socket.io